FamilySearch/GEDCOM/attribute-event-requests/README.md

 2. A table of the current and proposed structure types discussed in the document.
 3. A section for those proposals for which additional information has been supplied.

 To propose, support, or oppose the addition of a new structure type to a future version of FamilySearch GEDCOM 7, please submit a [pull request](https://github.com/FamilySearch/GEDCOM/pulls) editing the appropriate document.
 If you are not comfortable submitting a pull request, an [issue](https://github.com/FamilySearch/GEDCOM/issues) or [discussion](https://github.com/FamilySearch/GEDCOM/discussions) can be used instead.
+Addiitonal comments on these processes can be found in [this comment on issue #117](https://github.com/FamilySearch/GEDCOM/issues/117#issuecomment-1527496061).

 If there is no document here for the type of structure you want to suggest, please use the [issues tracker](https://github.com/FamilySearch/GEDCOM/issues) instead.